bakunawa-ops/Bakunawa-Sec/README.md

 ## Welcome to Jong Pairez GitHub Page

 Jong Pairez is an IT Specialist with a background in Research and Design.
 He integrates artistic practice with end-user computing by applying creative approaches in working around technology.
-Loves listening to Death Metal and enjoys hacking inexpensive single-board-computers to simulate recent vulnerabilities in Enterprise IT Infrastructures.
+He loves listening to Death Metal and enjoys hacking inexpensive single-board-computers to simulate recent vulnerabilities in Enterprise IT Infrastructures.
 This GitHub page is his simple laboratory for Bakunawa-Sec.

 ### Bakunawa-Sec

 Bakunawa-Sec is a laboratory for simple things.
 Low level programming with Shell.
 Automate boring stuff with Python.
-Build tools for end-user computing.
+Build tools for Helpdesk and IT Support.
 Web Development, SysAd, and DevOps practice.

+-[x] Linux System Administration
+-[x] Network Administration
+-[x] Shell Scripting
+-[x] Python Programming
+-[x] Amateur Web Development
+-[x] Windows Troubleshooting

 Open for collab!